n-tropy247/stdlinux_config/README.md

 My Terminal Configuration on stdlinux.

 ## zsh
+* !Not necessary if on stdlinux!
-* Only necessary if ETS doesn't make zsh available again.
+* Only needed otherwise if you don't have sudo access.
 * Run the following from a terminal on stdlinux FROM YOUR HOME DIRECTORY:
 ```bash
 wget -O zsh.tar.xz https://sourceforge.net/projects/zsh/files/latest/download